web-platform-tests/results-collection/README.md

 # WPT Results Collector [![Build Status](https://travis-ci.org/web-platform-tests/results-collection.svg?branch=master)](https://travis-ci.org/web-platform-tests/results-collection)

+**Notice** This project was decommissioned on 2019-11-05.
+It was used to collect results published to [wpt.fyi](https://wpt.fyi) for the two years prior to this date, so the source code is available online for historical reference.

 This project defines a procedure to provision and deploy systems for running [the web-platform-tests](https://github.com/web-platform-tests/wpt) in a number of configurations.
-It currently provides data to power [wpt.fyi](https://wpt.fyi), a dashboard for reviewing current and historic test results.
+It once provided data to power [wpt.fyi](https://wpt.fyi), a dashboard for reviewing current and historic test results.

 The deployment process is facilitated by [the Ansible configuration management tool](https://www.ansible.com/).
 The running system is implemented with